filopacio/Cardio-NN-Classification-/README.md

 # Cardio-NN-Classification
-Developing a Neural Network with Keras for Binary Classification
+Developing a Neural Network model with Keras for Binary Classification